alvinh77/next-to-go/README.md

 - Add accessibility labels such that you can navigate via voiceover (Optional)
     - This has not been added to the codebase at the moment considering the time limitation.
 Will add this later.

+## 3rd Party SDK/Library
+Compared to integrating 3rd party SDK/library with the risk of introducing potential bugs/issues, no 3rd party SDK or library is integrated here as all the features are not complex.

 ## Running and Testing
 To be able to run and test the app, the specs requirements are as follows:
 - iOS 15+